awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_docker.md

 The topics in this chapter assume some knowledge of Elastic Beanstalk environments\.
 If you haven't used Elastic Beanstalk before, try the [getting started tutorial](GettingStarted.md) to learn the basics\.

-## Docker Platform Configurations<a name="docker-platform"></a>
+## Docker Platforms<a name="docker-platform"></a>

-The Docker platform for Elastic Beanstalk has two generic configurations \(single container and multicontainer\), and several preconfigured containers\.
+The Docker platform family for Elastic Beanstalk has two generic platforms \(single container and multicontainer\), and several preconfigured containers\.

-See the [Supported Platforms](https://docs.aws.amazon.com/elasticbeanstalk/latest/platforms/platforms-supported.html#platforms-supported.docker) page in the *AWS Elastic Beanstalk Platforms* document for details on the currently supported version of each configuration\.
+See the [Supported Platforms](https://docs.aws.amazon.com/elasticbeanstalk/latest/platforms/platforms-supported.html#platforms-supported.docker) page in the *AWS Elastic Beanstalk Platforms* document for details on the currently supported platform version of each Docker platform\.

 ### Single Container Docker<a name="docker-platform-single"></a>

-The single container configuration can be used to deploy a Docker image \(described in a Dockerfile or Dockerrun\.aws\.json definition\) and source code to EC2 instances running in an Elastic Beanstalk environment\.
-Use the single container configuration when you only need to run one container per instance\.
+The single container platform can be used to deploy a Docker image \(described in a Dockerfile or Dockerrun\.aws\.json definition\) and source code to EC2 instances running in an Elastic Beanstalk environment\.
+Use the single container platform when you only need to run one container per instance\.

 For samples and help getting started with a single container Docker environment, see [Single Container Docker Environments](single-container-docker.md)\.
 For detailed information on the container definition formats and their use, see [Single Container Docker Configuration](single-container-docker-configuration.md)\.

 ### Multicontainer Docker<a name="docker-platform-multi"></a>

-The other basic configuration, Multicontainer Docker, uses the Amazon Elastic Container Service to coordinate a deployment of multiple Docker containers to an Amazon ECS cluster in an Elastic Beanstalk environment\.
+The other basic platform, Multicontainer Docker, uses the Amazon Elastic Container Service to coordinate a deployment of multiple Docker containers to an Amazon ECS cluster in an Elastic Beanstalk environment\.
 The instances in the environment each run the same set of containers, which are defined in a `Dockerrun.aws.json` file\.
-Use the multicontainer configuration when you need to deploy multiple Docker containers to each instance\.
+Use the multicontainer platform when you need to deploy multiple Docker containers to each instance\.

-For more details on the Multicontainer Docker configuration and its use, see [Multicontainer Docker Environments](create_deploy_docker_ecs.md)\.
-The [Multicontainer Docker Configuration](create_deploy_docker_v2config.md) topic details version 2 of the Dockerrun\.aws\.json format, which is similar to but not compatible with the version used with the single container configuration\.
+For more details on the Multicontainer Docker platform and its use, see [Multicontainer Docker Environments](create_deploy_docker_ecs.md)\.
+The [Multicontainer Docker Configuration](create_deploy_docker_v2config.md) topic details version 2 of the Dockerrun\.aws\.json format, which is similar to but not compatible with the version used with the single container platform\.
 There is also a [tutorial](create_deploy_docker_ecstutorial.md) available that guides you through a from scratch deployment of a multicontainer environment running a PHP website with an nginx proxy running in front of it in a separate container\.

 ### Preconfigured Docker Containers<a name="docker-platform-preconfigured"></a>

-In addition to the two generic Docker configurations, there are several *preconfigured* Docker platform configurations that you can use to run your application in a popular software stack such as *Java with Glassfish* or *Python with uWSGI*\.
+In addition to the two generic Docker platforms, there are several *preconfigured* Docker platform versions that you can use to run your application in a popular software stack such as *Java with Glassfish* or *Python with uWSGI*\.
 Use a preconfigured container if it matches the software used by your application\.

 For more information, see [Preconfigured Docker Containers](create_deploy_dockerpreconfig.md)\.